mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 go get ./...
 ```

-You con now run the `mender-artifact` utility in `$GOPATH/bin/mender-artifact`, and make sure it works
+You can now run the `mender-artifact` utility in `$GOPATH/bin/mender-artifact`, and make sure it works
 by running:

 ```bash